-All cash, including cheques and money orders, must be recorded as soon as it is received.
+All cash, including cheques, money orders and any electronic payments, must be recorded as soon as it is received.
 The debit is to account 1020.
 Upon receiving a cheque or money order, stamp on the back for deposit only, write the account number and the name of council.
 The reason being, if the cheque gets lost or stolen it cannot be cashed.
 It is mandatory that receipts be printed or issued manually.
 Receipts are to be pre-numbered and the receipts book stored in a safe place.